shovitraj/GettingAndCleaningData-Week4-Assignment/codebook.md

 # Code Book

-The run_analysis.R file downloads dataset, prepares data, and follows the 5 steps required by the course project assignment.
+The run_analysis.R file downloads dataset, prepares data, and follows the 5 steps as required by the course project assignment.

 #### Download the dataset
    + Downloads the dataset a zip file.